betterkunge/paleoclimate_HadGEM3_UoB/step9_paleo_setup_on_MONSOON3.md

 [What is MONSOON](https://code.metoffice.gov.uk/doc/monsoon3/whatIsMonsoon.html)
 [The job scheduler (PBS;Portable Batch System) on monsoon](https://code.metoffice.gov.uk/doc/monsoon3/pbs.html#scheduling-work-with-pbs)

 start-point GC5 suites on MONSOON3:
-u-du021
+There is a new suites u-dv308 (GC5-central N96 ORCA1 UM13.8 piControl), which is hosted by EXC and EXD.
+Here we have a copy of u-dv308 (u-dv344), then revised its rose configuration with the site configuration of u-du021.

+Than we take the revised u-dv344 (GC5-central N96 ORCA1 UM13.8 piControl on monsoon3) as a start-point.